DHTMLX/docs-todolist/docs/api/methods/unassignuser_method.md

 ### Parameters

 - `id` - (required) the id of a task
-- `userId` - (required) the id of the user which needs to be unassigned from the task
+- `userId` - (required) the id of the person which needs to be unassigned from the task

 ### Example